-Ambarella, Inc. (AMBA) CEO Fermi Wang on Q3 2021 Results - Earnings Call Transcript

 In November, Ambarella announced a joint reference design for automotive camera applications that simultaneously monitors drivers while capturing vehicle occupants for one-way videoconferencing.
 The reference design uses software from Smart Eye, a world leader in developing AI-powered eye, mouth and head tracking technology and image sensors from OmniVision Technologies.
 Ambarella's CV22AQ SoC simultaneously processes both RGB color image and IR and runs Smart Eye's algorithms to analyze the driver's state and alert the vehicle to any unsafe indicators, such as drowsiness.
 With the holiday season approaching, there have been a number of new consumer product introductions featuring Ambarella SoCs.

-During the quarter, DJI introduced its Pocket 2 hand held camera, equipped with a 3-axis motorized gymbal to stabilize movement.
-The Pocket 2 is based on Ambarella's H22 SoC and shoots 4Kp60 video, takes 64 Mpixel photos and includes 8x zoom capability.
-On November 4, DJI introduced its Mini2 drone, the replacement for the popular Mavic Mini model.
-Featuring Ambarella's H22 SoC, the Mini 2 increases it's maximum video resolution up to 4K at 30 frames per second while also shooting 1080p video at up to 60fps.
-Also during the quarter Insta360 introduced its OneX2 pocket camera.
-Based on Ambarella's H22 SoC, the One X2 includes dual lens 5.7K capture for high resolution 360-degree images, H.265 encoding, AI-based editing and advanced image stabilization.
+During the quarter, DJI introduced its Pocket 2 hand-held camera, equipped with a 3-axis motorized gymbal to stabilize movement.
+The Pocket 2 is based on Ambarella's H22 SoC and shoots 4Kp60 video, takes 64-megapixel photos and includes 8x zoom capability.
+And on November 4, DJI introduced its Mini2 drone, the replacement for the popular Mavic Mini model.
+Featuring Ambarella's H22 SoC, the Mini 2 increase its maximum video resolution up to 4K at 30 frames per second, while also shooting 1080p video at up to 60fps.
+Also, during the quarter Insta360 introduced its OneX2 pocket camera based on Ambarella's H22 SoC.
+The One X2 includes dual lens 5.7K capture for high resolution 360-degree images, H.265 encoding, AI-based editing and advanced image stabilization.

-In summary, you have heard today more evidence on the broad and expanding adoption of our SoCs in automotive and security markets.
+In summary, you have heard today more evidence on the broad and expanding adoption of our SoCs in automotive and security camera market.
 In the professional security camera market our CV momentum, already strong, should build as we have added new CV customers in Asia, and we expect to see CV become material in the home security camera market over the next year.
 In auto, our CV traction is strong and a significant part of our expanding funnel.
 In addition, we continue to develop other IoT markets including enterprise access control, smart locks and counting/occupancy sensors, and we look forward to providing you with updates on our progress.

 We are making significant progress in our multi-year transformation to a visual AI company, and the return on the investment is ramping.
-I'm very proud and would like to thank and acknowledge all of our employees worldwide for their contribution to our leadership position in the market, and for their execution in the face of the turbulent environment.
+I'm proud and would like to thank and acknowledge all of our employees worldwide for their contribution to our leadership position in the market, and for their execution in the phase of the turbulent environment.
 I am also thankful for the support of our customers, vendors and shareholders during these times.

 I will now turn the call over to Casey who will give you more details about what we are seeing and expect for the business.